-Identified Hospita Need Initiativ • 3 Single or Multi-Year Initiative Time Period Key Partners and/or Hospitals in initiative development and/or implementation Evaluation dates Outcome Continuation of Initiative Obesity Treatmen t and loss related educati health n risk semina awarenes s ut the commuty people on the health risks associated with obesity.
+Identified Need Hospital Initiative Primary Objective of the Initiative Single or Multi-Year Initiative Time Period Key Partners and/or Hospitals in initiative development and/or implementation Evaluation dates Outcome (Include process and impact measures) Continuation of Initiative Cost of initiative for current FY?
+(See Instructions) Obesity Treatment and related health risk awareness Provides weight loss education and coaching throughout the community The goal of the initiative is to educate people on the health risks associated with obesity.
 Numerous studies demonstrate a strong link between obesity and the risk for chronic health problems such as heart disease, type-2 diabetes, cancer, stroke, asthma and arthritis.
-Multi-Year Initiative through 2011 WellAdvantage is a key partner in the Well4Life program.
+Many of the participants that can benefit from healthier living are referred to Saint Agnes' Well4Life program.
+Well4life is a wellness program developed by Saint Agnes and WellAdvantage, a local wellness company, to help Marylanders make lifestyle changes to reduce high biometric levels like cholesterol and glucose.
+More than just a weight-loss program, well4life offers a medically-supervised, comprehensive approach to diet, exercise, lifestyle and mindset that is only available at Saint Agnes Hospital.
+Attendees that can benefit from weight loss surgery are referred to Saint Agnes' program.
+Various weight loss surgery procedures can greatly reduce patients' body mass index (BMI) leading to a decrease in co-morbidities responsible for Multi-Year Initiative WellAdvantage is a key partner in the Well4Life program.
 They provide education with regards to wellness, stress reduction and fitness to the Well4Life patients.
 Additionally, Saint Agnes has teamed up with Medifast and area fitness centers (YMCA and the Columbia Association) to widen its exposure to this high-risk group.
 A formal evaluation is not part of Saint Agnes' current community needs assessment.
-This evaluation process will be a key component of the new FY 12 Communit y Needs Assessment.
-In FY 11, over 930 members of the community attended these weight loss education seminars.
+However, various metrics are tracked to monitor the effectivene ss of this outreach.
+In FY 12, over 900 members of the community attended these weight loss education seminars.
 Several of these attendees were referred to Saint Agnes' Well4Life program or weight loss surgery program.
-As part of the new Well4Life program, patients' biometrics are now tracked to monitor the progress of patients.
+As part of the Well4Life program, patients' biometrics are now tracked to monitor the progress of patients.
 These biometrics include weight, waist circumference, BMI, A1C, cholesterol and triglycerides.
-Baseline data is still being collected and will be available next year.
-Surgery is also an effective means to weight loss.
-Below are one-year results for the various weight loss surgery procedures provided at Saint Agnes: Bypass Surgery - 13.5 lb loss LapBand Surgery - 7.9 lb loss Sleeve Surgery - 16.3 lb loss All community initiatives are being evaluated as part of the Hospital's new 2012 community needs assessment.
+The following are the results for the 159 patients tracked during the 8- All community initiatives are being evaluated as part of the Hospital's new 2013 community needs assessment. \$59,000